 Armagnac is France’s oldest wine based eau-de-vie, produced in the southwest of France, with over 700 years of History.

-Known for its therapeutic properties during medieval times, Armagnac rose in the XVII century to become a convenience good.
+Known for its therapeutic virtues during medieval times, Armagnac rose in the XVII century to become convenience goods.

-Around 1830, the only way to transport goods was by way of navigable channels, thus Armagnac trading houses started to settle near the Baïse, a river from the rich Garonne.
+Around 1830, the only methid of transport was navigable channels, thus Armagnac trading houses started to settle near the Baïse.

-The department of the Gers became the leading French wine producer.
+The department of Gers became the most important French wine producer.
 However, the Armagnac vineyards also suffered from the scourge of the phylloxera in 1870.
-The vineyard got a new life at the beginning of the century.
+Thankfully The vineyard got a new life at the beginning of the century.

 The decree of the 25th of May 1909 outlined the production zone for the Armagnac eaux-de-vie and its three regions, followed by the decree of the 6th of August 1936 which defined the 'Appellation d'Origine Contrôlée’ Armagnac and its production process.

 Unlike Cognac, Armagnac is not the name of a town.

-Armagnac refers to the sovereign family, who for 5 centuries ruled over the eponymous earldom.
+Armagnac refers to the sovereign family, who for five centuries ruled over the eponymous earldom.

-In the XVth century , the Armagnac Family reached the peak of their greatness by supporting the King of France , Charles IV, against the English and Burgundians .
+In the XVth century , the Family reached the peak of their greatness by supporting the King of France , Charles VII, against the English and Burgundians .

 Je certifie avoir l'âge légal requis par la législation sur l'alcool dans mon pays de résidence pour visiter le site.